jonhare/DISCnetMachineLearningCourse/Thursday/practical-part1/keras-tutorial.md

 	1s - loss: 0.0081 - acc: 0.9984 - val_loss: 0.0566 - val_acc: 0.9821
 	Baseline Error: 1.79%

-If you want to try forcing the code to run on the CPU to see how slow it will be you can set the `CUDA_VISIBLE_DEVICES` environment variable to an empty string using `export CUDA_VISIBLE_DEVICES=`, or set it temporarily whilst you run the code: `CUDA_VISIBLE_DEVICES= python keras-mnist-mlp.py`.

 ## Simple Convolutional Neural Network for MNIST

 Now that we have seen how to load the MNIST dataset and train a simple multi-layer perceptron model on it, we can now start to develop a more sophisticated convolutional neural network or CNN model.